AKA 'Ambient Generative Music' or 'Generative Ambient Music'

 And, what if the "art experience" is generated using a totally unique & bespoke assembly of engines (music, audio, script) and generation techniques?

 We think there is a strong case to refer to such a unique generative art form & experience by the name of the system that creates it.
 In the case of Wotja, this means using Wotja Music as the term used to describe what it generates:

-- Wotja Music can utilise many different live music composition & mixing techiques, techniques such as text-to-music, euclidian patterns, generator following, note patterns, sound design, cell sequencing, adaptive music, scripting & randomization etc.
+- Wotja Music can utilize many different live music composition & mixing techniques, techniques such as text-to-music, euclidian patterns, generator following, note patterns, sound design, cell sequencing, adaptive music, scripting & randomization etc.